 Vedanta Brand campaign “Desh Ki Jarooraton ke liye” is the right way to answer this question.
 Whatever we are exploring above Earth comes from within.

-The import of all the Metals is costing our country too much.
-Exploring the metals within India will benefit multifold for the growth of Country and to generate jobs for the generations.
+The import of all the metals is costing our country too much.
+Exploring the metals within India will benefit multifold for the growth of the country and to generate jobs for future generations.

 Tell us an example of a specific work you did that is very close to you!

 There are many to say but the most recent one is related to project execution in an area where community people were not allowing us to work in their Wheat fields.
 It is always tricky to handle situations like this one.
-We had to take multiple discussions with the local people to sort this issue and started working.
+We had to undertake multiple discussions with the local people to sort this issue and start working.